 Through this programme, you will develop the qualifications you need to lead the ”industrial revolution”, and prepare yourself for the most attractive management positions in the energy industry of today and tomorrow.

-The Executive Master of Management in Energy lasts for 18 months, including five two-week modules in Paris and Oslo.
+The Executive Master of Management in Energy lasts for 18 months, including four one-week modules and one two-weeks-module.
 This structure allows you to undertake executive studies while continuing to work full time.

 Energy core courses respond to the significant changes in the industry due to growing demand for energy, sustainable development and green transition across the world.
 Courses also focus on specific skills in energy fundamentals, technologies, industries and markets, policies and strategies, addressing the challenges of investments and technological solutions.

 Through the programme, you will profit from interactive learning processes and discussions on campus and online.
 You will also participate in a consultancy project, a practical team work exploring real-life business challenges.
 The project work is supervised by a professor as well as a representative from the company you are analysing.

 The following modules will transport you from an overview of the energy market to the key challenges of the future of the industry.

 - Value Creation in the Global Energy Ecosystem

 - Energy & the Society